 Temperature and Humidity

-does not impose any requirements as this is the responsibility domain of the AO.
+Wyre does not impose any requirements as this is the responsibility domain of the AO.
 However it is strongly advised to AO to follow industry standard practices.

 Fire resistance

 Fire resistance rating means the time that a material or assembly of materials will resist the effects of fire as determined by the appropriate standard fire test prescribed in the NBC.